Under Construction, Part II

-Under Construction, Part II is the third studio album released by hip hop duo Timbaland & Magoo.
+Under Construction, Part II is the third and final studio album released by hip hop duo Timbaland & Magoo.
 It was released by Blackground and Universal on November 18, 2003, in the United States.
 The group's third album and Timbaland's fourth overall LP, as he issued Tim's Bio: Life from da Bassment, a solo album, in 1998, Under Construction Part II is nominally a sequel to Missy Elliott's fourth studio album Under Construction, which was also chiefly produced by Timbaland.
 The album was dedicated to R&B singer and regular Timbaland collaborator Aaliyah, who had died on August 25, 2001.

 Elliott appears on the album's lead single, "Cop That Shit.
 Many other guest stars, from Brandy to Sebastian, Bubba Sparxxx, Wyclef Jean and Beenie Man, also appear on the album.
 Three singles were released from Under Construction, Part II: "Cop That Shit", "Indian Flute", and the promotional single "Naughty Eye".
 In August 2021, Blackground rebranded as Blackground 2.0, with Barry Hankerson remaining as founder.
 Blackground 2.0 signed a distribution deal with Empire Distribution, which will re-release the label's catalogue onto digital download sites and streaming services.
 Under Construction, Part II was rereleased on August 27, 2021.
+This was the last album by Magoo before his death in August 2023.